Getting Here – Via Barr Trail

 Once in Manitou Springs, follow all traffic signs toward the COG Railway.
 The trailhead is located at the end Hydro Drive, a small steep side street, which is immediately on your right after you pass the train station.

 Please email us if you have further questions.

-- $10 per day per vehicle via an on-site parking kiosk (rate subject to change).
+- $20 per day per vehicle via an on-site parking kiosk.

 - Rest Room is open year around.

 Parking and shuttle Near City Hall / Memorial Park – This is located about one mile from the trail-head.
-Free Shuttle runs through town, up Ruxton to Cog year round.
+Free Shuttles run through town, up Ruxton to the Cog year round.